 The parent company of Vesuvius Holdings Limited maintains directors' indemnity cover for all Directors.
-The indemnities were in force throughout the last financial year and remain in force.

 Disclosure of information to the auditors

 Each Director has taken steps that they ought to have taken as a Director in order to make themselves aware of any relevant audit information and to establish that the Company's auditors are aware of that information.
 The Directors confirm that so far as they are aware there is no relevant audit information of which the Company's auditors are unaware.